Aleman-Z/CorticoHippocampal/GUI/README.md

 1. Define a new experiment.
 2. Downsample data and store.

-# How Ephys data is organized (General to specific):
+# How Ephys data is organized (From general to specific):

 1. Rat ID.
 2. Condition.